TandonDevOps/IndraABM/tutorial/tutorial_document.md

 Show that people with mild in-group preference towards their own group, could still lead to a highly segregated society.

-Each round consists of agents checking their neighborhood to get ratio of members in the same group (using acts.neighbor_ratio()) and compare it with their own tolerance rate.
+In each round, agents check their neighborhood to get ratio of members in the same group (using acts.neighbor_ratio()) and compare it with their own tolerance rate.
 Move if ratio < tolerance, stay put otherwise.